elenastella94/elenastella.github.io/_includes/about.md

-I am an economist with interests in development, political, environmental and public economics.

-In my research, I leverage quasi-experimental methods, administrative data, large-scale surveys, and geospatial data to study questions related to state capacity, environmental conservation, conflict, and human capital.

-I received my Ph.D. in Economics from Northwestern in June 2025.
-You can find my CV [here](/assets/pdf/decet_cv.pdf).
+I am a Ph.D. candidate in ????
+Economics from Northwestern ????.
+You can find my CV [here](/assets/pdf/stella_cv.pdf).

+My research interests are in ????.

-Email: *ddecet@u.northwestern.edu*
+Email: *elena.stella@kellogg.northwestern.edu*